maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

     # test whether unicore is successfully installed
     python -c "import unicore"
     ```
-    You may see the following warning but it's fine:
+    You may see the following warning, but it's fine:

     ```
     fused_multi_tensor is not installed corrected